 Back row, from left: Julie Shaw (FLD), Rodney Terry (CMS), John Jones, (DSSD), Kopen Henderson (DMD), Frank Vitrano (Associate Director for the 2020 Census and evaluation project sponsor).

 The project focused on differential undercounts of some minority populations across the US.
 More than 600 interviews were carried out in 9 sites across the country, looking at possible coverage errors and later the observed households' data were valideated against the census records.
 According to Frank Vitrano, Associate Director for Decenial Census, "These ethnographic studies are an excellent complement to the more nationally representative and quantifiable results that we obtained from the majority of 2010 Census evalutions, experiments and assessments.
 The focused work of these ethnographers helped us learn things that we could never learn from our other methods during a census."

-Ruth Sando will be delivering a paper and participating in a panel organized by the Census Bureau project managers, Laurie Schwede and Rodney Terry, at the annual meeting of the Society for Applied Anthropology in Albuquerque in March 2014.
-The presentation is "The Social Side of Surveys: How Respondents' Attitudes Affect The Interviewer, The Respondent and The Data."
+Ruth Sando delivered a paper and participating in a panel organized by the Census Bureau project managers, Laurie Schwede and Rodney Terry, at the annual meeting of the Society for Applied Anthropology in Albuquerque in March 2014.
+The title of the presentation was "The Social Side of Surveys: How Respondents' Attitudes Affect The Interviewer, The Respondent and The Data."

 Sando and Associates celebrated its 10th year in business!
 2013 was a landmark for our company - a full 10 years since its inception.
 Many thanks to all our clients and professional associates for making this happen.
 We look forward to many more years serving the needs of future clients.